mp911de/CleanArchitecture/README.md

 * Order
 * Item

-These usecases can be accessed by REST or Web UI (JSF) and are persisted using JPA within an in-memory H2 Database (everything you need is included).
+These use cases can be accessed by REST or Web UI (JSF) and are persisted using JPA within an in-memory H2 Database (everything you need is included).

 Requirements to run the App